 It is also beneficial to practice yoga, meditation, and mindfulness.
 These help reduce stress, increase melatonin levels (the hormone that regulates the sleep-wake cycle), improve focus, and aid better sleep (Source).

 5. Do Some Exercises During the Day

-The NHS recommends that moderate exercise regularly can reduce the tension that builds up during the day.
-It recommends exercises like walking or swimming later in the day.
-However, vigorous exercise, like the gym or running, too close to bedtime, is discouraged.
+The NHS recommends that moderate exercise regularly can reduce the tension that builds up during the day, and it recommends exercises like walking or swimming later in the day.
+However, vigorous exercise, like the gym or running, too close to bedtime is discouraged.